 Data-logging systems for social behavior: I am interested in using microcontrollers to collect large scale behavioral datasets in groups.
 In particular, I am developing embedded systems that explore how social interactions change across different timescales, and explore the mechanisms shaping the robustness or plasticity of social organization.

-Working in collaboration with David White and Hayden Davies at Wilfrid Laurier University, Ontario I have developed a RFID "smart nest" system.
+Working in collaboration with David White at Wilfrid Laurier University, Ontario I have developed a RFID "smart nest" system.
 Each smart nest records the time and identity of cowbirds visiting a host nest, and can assess if individuals prospect specific nest sites, or preferentially follow others to nests.

 Sequential Interaction Networks: I am interested in statistical techniques that identify patterns in the moment-by-moment social exchanges between individuals, and quantify individual differences in the sequential organization of social behavior.
-I am currently developing novel statistical techniques that combines Markov-chain based analysis of behavioral sequences with social network statistics (ERGMs, diffusion analysis, and relational event models) to identify non-random sequences of interactions, and quantify how information flows between individuals over time.
+I am currently developing novel statistical techniques that combines Markov-chain based analysis of behavioral sequences with social network statistics (ERGMs, diffusion analysis, and relational event models) to identify non-random sequences of interactions, and how such sequences change over the course of an individual's development.